mustafafarag/ecommerce-backend-serverless/live-demo.md

 ## ☁️ CLOUD DEPLOYMENT (Using AWS Lambda + API Gateway , Redis Installed on AWS EC2)

+### 🔧 Prerequisites

+- ✅ An AWS EC2 instance with Redis installed and running (port 6379 open to Lambda)
+- ✅ AWS CLI installed on your machine

+> 📝 **Note**: Before deploying, you need to configure AWS credentials for your IAM user.
+Run the following:
+>
+> ```bash
+> aws configure --profile serverlessuser
+> ```
+> This sets up the `serverlessuser` profile used by Serverless Framework to deploy and manage AWS resources.

 ### 🚀 Deploy to AWS Free Tier

 ```bash